xbraininc/viraal/README.md

 python -m viraal.train.text -m misc.seed=100:110
 ```

-Either using comma seperated values or a range.
+Either using comma separated values or a range.

 This launches the experiments using ray.
 You can override in the configuration how many cpus and gpus a single run uses in `ray.remote`.